dimajix/flowman/docs/spec/target/sftpUpload.md

 A textual description of the build target.

 * `source` **(mandatory)** *(type: string)*:
-Specifies the source location in the Hadoop compatible filesystem.
+Specifies the source location in the Hadoop compatible file system.
 This may be either a single file or a whole directory.

 * `target` **(mandatory)** *(type: string)*: